| The

 that the home you've picked out really is a great

+choice.
 Be sure to let

 your agent know what your wants and needs are, and